felipesere/blog-raw/_posts/2017-01-25-fast-feedback-with-rspec-and-rerun.markdown

 But there is more.
 Switching between your editor and terminal, followed by running `rspec --fail-fast` (potentailly hitting up-arrow multiple times) adds an additional context switch and is distracting.
 I catch myself "over-tabbing" to my twitter timeline in Chrome every once in a while, just saying.
-What we we didn't have to manually run our tests?
+What if we didn't have to manually run our tests?
 Enter [rerun](https://github.com/alexch/rerun).
 Install it with